Marly212/PictureConverter/README.md

 Simple Picture Converter in C#

 ## How to use
-Download the latest release on the [Release Page](https://github.com/Marly212/PictureConverter/releases) and extract it in your folder.
+Download the latest release on the [release page](https://github.com/Marly212/PictureConverter/releases) and extract it in your folder.

 Then that just double click the .exe file and the GUI should show up.